Communication Courses (CM)

 CM 250 Visual Cultures (4 credits) This introductory study of contemporary visual cultures examines our assumptions about visual imagery, modes of visual thinking and reflecting and analysis of images in social and cultural contexts.
 Emphasis is on methodical reading of critical texts and exercises in analyzing images as well perspectives on visual cultures, with strong consideration of social history of mechanical inventions (camera, cinematograph, television, computer, virtual machines).
 Explorations are of alternative forms of visual imagery and their cultural significance.
 Prerequisites: CM 101 and sophomore

 functions.
 Prerequisites: CM 101 or permission of the

-CM 270 Practicum in Communications (2-4 credits) In this course on experiential projects in communications, students may make arrangements for work experience in the communications field, with a minimum of six hours per week.
+CM 270 Practicum in Communication (2-4 credits) In this course on experiential projects in communication, students may make arrangements for work experience in the communication field, with a minimum of six hours per week.
 Supervision is by an adviser and workplace supervisor.
-Evaluation includes proficiency tests in practical areas and a report on the utilization of communications skills/technology.
+Evaluation includes proficiency tests in practical areas and a report on the utilization of communication skills/technology.
 It does not replace internship requirements.
 May be taken twice with the

 permission of the adviser.
 Prerequisite: CM 101; or permission of the

 CM 275 Video Production I (4 credits) This introductory course is for students to learn about all phases of video production.
 Students acquire skills in conceptualizing ideas, planning for production, preparing storyboards and shooting scripts, camera operation, lighting and editing.
 Emphasis is on independent thinking, rigorous planning, purposeful and reflective ideas and collaborative group work.
 It prepares students who have little or no background in video production for further training and practice in the art form, with greater complexity in using technologies as well as themes and styles.
 It requires practice in studio and field recording as well as editing and group work.